 My fear was further heightened when my brother tested positive for the virus.
 When I received the news, it was a very sleepless night.
 My mind wavered between being depressed, because my siblings and I have been plagued by health problems, and the nervousness of our future.

 The next morning, I was able to spend my prayer time processing my fear and anxiety.
 It seemed my devotional, Jesus Calling, spoke directly to me and had some great advice.
 “This is the time in your life when you must let go of loved ones, of possessions, of control…you need to rest in My Presence”.
 I realized this was exactly what I needed to do.

-In response, I wrote a prayer in my journal, “Lord, help me with this.
+In response, I wrote a prayer in my journal, “Lord, help me with this this crisis.
 To stop and seek your graces.
 Help me to find ways to serve you.”

 Because I was not focusing on fear, I was able to take action and be the helper I am called to be.